This is a guide covering the best cameras for fashion blogging

 The Fujifilm X-series cameras have become a popular option for a lot of bloggers and fashion photographers who want something handy.

 But despite the small package, the Fujifilm X-T30 lives up to fashion blogger’s expectations.
-The X-T30 brings in some interesting specs from the X-T3 but with a more reasonable price point.
+The X-T30 brings in some interesting specs from the X-T3.

 In terms of performance, you get a fourth-generation 26.1-megapixel APS-C sensor, a 425-point phase-detect autofocus system, and can shoot up to 8fps in continuous mode.